We all know that a healthy lifestyle has multiple benefits in the long term. But can exercise boost productivity today?

 superior executive and memory function.

 It is increasingly clear that PA determines positive biological and psychological effects.
-These affect the brain and the cognitive functioning and promote a condition of wellbeing.
+These affect the brain and cognitive functioning and promote a condition of well-being.
 Additionally, an emerging line of scientific evidence indicates that PA triggers potent neuroplastic phenomena, partly mediated by epigenetic mechanisms.
 In fact, PA causes profound alterations in gene expression and its protein products in the form of epigenomic manifestations.
-This creates longer lasting effects than previously thought, up to the point to affect future generations.
+This creates longer-lasting effects than previously thought, up to the point to affect future generations.

 To put science into practice and to measure the subjective impact of our program, we conducted a self-reported work performance survey.
-Our GRAM-executives were asked to self-score a number of specific work performance skills in this survey.
-They appointed a score to these skills before the start of their program and 6 months in their program.
+Our GRAM executives were asked to self-score a number of specific work performance skills in this survey.
+They appointed a score to these skills before the start of their program and 6 months into their program.

 IN SHORT, THE GRAM EXECUTIVES SELF REPORTED AN AVERAGE INCREASE OF 32% ON THEIR COGNITIVE CAPACITIES.